antononcube/RakuForPrediction-blog/Articles/Robust-code-generation-combining-grammars-and-LLMs.md

 ### Via LLM examples

 LLM translations can be done using a set of from-to rules.
-This is the so called *few shot learning* of LLMs.
+This is the so-called *few shot learning* of LLMs.
 The package ["DSL::Examples"](https://raku.land/zef:antononcube/DSL::Examples) has a collection of such examples for different computational workflows.
 (Mostly ML at this point.)
-The examples are hierarchically organized by programming language and workflow name; see the resource file ["dsl-examples.json"](https://github.com/antononcube/Raku-DSL-Examples/blob/main/resources/dsl-examples.json), execute `dsl-examples`.
+The examples are hierarchically organized by programming language and workflow name; see the resource file ["dsl-examples.json"](https://github.com/antononcube/Raku-DSL-Examples/blob/main/resources/dsl-examples.json), or execute `dsl-examples`.

 Here is a table that shows the known DSL translation examples in ["DSL::Examples"](https://raku.land/zef:antononcube/DSL::Examples):